We hear a lot these days about ‘finding our purpose’; another way of saying ‘listen to your heart’

 I was a board member for several of the Pearson and Bertelsmann Asian subsidiaries and continue to serve on the boards and advisory boards of non- profit and for-profit enterprises in the field of learning and development.

 Education and professional training

 My BA is in Philosophy, Politics and Economics from Oxford University and an MBA from INSEAD.
 I qualified as a lawyer in the UK and later as a Mediator in Singapore.

 Accredited with the International Coach Federation at PCC level, I have been trained and certified in a variety of coaching methodologies including Results Coaching Systems and Integral Coaching.
-I have a post Graduate diploma in positive business psychology accredited by the National Council of Psychotherapists, UK, a certification as a Pilates teacher and also as a Yoga teacher
+I have a post Graduate diploma in positive business psychology accredited by the National Council of Psychotherapists, UK, and am trained as both a Pilates teacher and a Yoga teacher

 Fields of interest